- Position: Associate Professor of Marketing

 Dr. Banerjee’s research has been published in Journal of Marketing (2015 and 2020), Journal of Product Innovation Management (2019), International Marketing Review (2018), Journal of Management Inquiry (2017) and Journal of Business Research (2017).

-Dr. Banerjee's 2015 article in Journal of Marketing, was a finalist for the prestigious 2016 Marketing Science Institute/H. Paul Root Award for significant contribution to the advancement of the practice of marketing.
+Dr. Banerjee's 2015 article in Journal of Marketing, was a finalist for the prestigious 2016 American Marketing Association/Marketing Science Institute/H. Paul Root Award for significant contribution to the advancement of the practice of marketing.
 This article is also a finalist for the 2020 Sheth Foundation Journal of Marketing Award.
-This Journal of Marketing article received media mentions in Economic Times, Business Standard, Phys.org, One India, Science Daily, India Empire, India TV News, SME Times, EurekAlert!, Times Ascent, BizEd, Prweb, Cambridge Judge Business School webpage, Cambridge Business Magazine, Warwick Business School webpage and was featured as a cover article of Warwick Business School Core Magazine.
+This Journal of Marketing article received media mentions in Economic Times, Business Standard, Phys.org, One India, Science Daily, India Empire, India TV News, SME Times, EurekAlert!, Times Ascent, BizEd, Prweb, Hankyung Job & Joy, London Business School Webpage, Cambridge Judge Business School webpage, Cambridge Business Magazine, CJBS Insight, Cambridge Executive and Professional Education, Warwick Business School webpage and was featured as a cover article of Warwick Business School Core Magazine.

 Dr. Banerjee’s 2020 article in Journal of Marketing addresses an interesting and recent phenomena of Improvised Marketing Interventions in Social Media.
 This paper empirically tests the phenomena using a multi-method approach of synthetic control, longitudinal data analysis, laboratory experiments, and Fama-French Five Factor Model for estimating stock returns.
-A summary of this article can be found on the webpage of American Marketing Association; on INSEAD Knowledge; on the blog of Imperial College Business School; on the research and innovation blog of Leeds University Business School and on the Marketing News of Leeds University Business School.
+The article won the 2020 American Marketing Association Innovation, Technology and Interactivity Award for Best Paper for Research on the Practice of Marketing (see also this).
+This article was a finalist for the 2020 American Marketing Association/Marketing Science Institute/H. Paul Root Award (see also this) for significant contribution to the advancement of the practice of marketing.
+This Journal of Marketing article received media mentions from across the world in Netherlands, South Africa, Brazil and Nigeria.
+A summary of this article can be found on the webpage of American Marketing Association; on INSEAD Knowledge; on the webpage of Imperial College Business School; on the webpage of Keller Center for Research at Baylor University; on the research and innovation blogs (blog1 and blog2) of Leeds University Business School, and on the Marketing News of Leeds University Business School.
 Slides for this article can be found here.
-Between May-Nov 2020, this article became one of the most read articles in Journal of Marketing.
+This article become one of the most read articles and one of the most cited articles in Journal of Marketing.
+American Marketing Association recommends this paper for Social Media Marketing Courses.
+A discussion on how the findings of this paper have been relevant in one of the leading CPG brands can be found here.

 The 2019 article in Journal of Product Innovation Management uses state of the art Light-at-night statellite data by the US Air Force Defense Meteorological Satllite Program.
 Using the Light-at-night satellite data based on the distribution of nocturnal light, the paper is able to classify different levels of development across different states of India.
 This paper breaks new boundaries empirically, and demonstrates to marketers how they should be "thinking out of the box" when it comes to data collection.
 This article was featured on Global Development Blog and on the research and innovation blog of Leeds University Business School.